-This article explains the tax treatment of dividends and sets out some of the potential planning options for shareholders to consider taking, to both help minimise their impact and maximise the benefit of the reduced rates of capital gains tax (CGT) on the disposal of investments (with the exception of residential property).
+We’ve produced helpful information for investors on the tax treatment of dividends and set out some of the potential planning options for shareholders to consider, to both help minimise their impact and maximise the benefit of the reduced rates of capital gains tax (CGT) on the disposal of investments (with the exception of residential property).

-As dividend income is not subject to the Scottish rate of income tax, the rules apply across the UK.
+As dividend income is not subject to the Scottish income tax, the rules apply across the UK.

-The previous £5,000 dividend allowance has now been reduced to £2,000 for all taxpayers with effect from 6 April 2018.
+The dividend allowance was reduced from £5,000 to £2,000 for all taxpayers with effect from 6 April 2018.
 The £2,000 allowance is effectively a 0% rate band for dividend income and reduces the taxpayer’s available basic rate or higher rate bands.

 Dividends in excess of the tax-free allowance are subject to dividend tax rates based upon whether they fall into the taxpayer’s basic rate, higher rate or additional higher rate bands, with the rates being 7.5%, 32.5% and 38.1% respectively.

 Ken and Barbie are married with two grown-up children.
-Ken owns and runs the family hairdressing business, Curl Up & Dye Limited.
+Ken owns and runs the family hairdressing business, Curl Up Limited.
 Ken also owns a personal investment portfolio worth around £0.5 million.

 The Government’s stated purpose behind the introduction of the new dividend tax regime from 6 April 2016 was to deter taxpayers incorporating their businesses purely for tax purposes by increasing the effective tax rates for extracting company profits by way of dividends.
 It should come as no surprise, however, that the impact of these measures have extended well beyond this intended target.